yorickpeterse/openflow/README.md

 - An [Itho HRU/WPU/DemandFlow/QualityFlow wifi
   module](https://www.nrgwatch.nl/product/itho-non-cve-wifi-module/) with [these
   changes applied](https://github.com/arjenhiemstra/ithowifi/pull/144)
-- Inko `master`, as we use some changes not yet released
+- Inko 0.12.0 or newer
+- At least one MoreSense CO2 sensor
-- A bunch of Philips Hue motion sensors, connected to a Philips Hue bridge
+- Optionally a bunch of Philips Hue motion sensors, depending on how many rooms you want to ventilate in response to motion

 If your Itho WiFi add-on has a CC1101 module attached, you can also use the official Itho Daalderop RF remotes to control ventilation in rooms.
 This